cwelt/C-Order-Statistic-Reb-Black-Tree-Implementation/README.md

     - [File2 *Input*](IOExamples/Example2/maman_example.txt)
     - [File2 *Output*](IOExamples/Example2/maman_example.txt_Sun%20Mar%2013_output.txt)

-## Schematic Diagram Of The Trees Used in This Project
+## Schematic Diagram Of The Trees Used in This Project & The Way They Bond to Each Other
 ![Schematic Diagram of the two red-black trees binding](DetaildDocumentation/tree-binding-schematic-diagram.png)

 ## A Standard Red-Black Tree